-4 Common problems and who to contact
+5 Common problems and who to contact

-If an informal approach to resolving anti-social behaviour fails to work or would not be appropriate given the severity of the problem, you may have to seek help from your or your neighbour's landlord, the local authority, or the police.
-We call these collectively the 'agency' or 'agencies'.
+If an informal approach to resolving anti-social behaviour fails to work or would not be appropriate given the severity of the problem, you may have to seek help from your (or your neighbour's) landlord, the local authority, or the police.
+We collectively call these the 'agency' or 'agencies.'